Peyton232/Project-Euler/README.md

 # Project Euler
-Here is a collection of the problems I have solved from https://projecteuler.net/
+Here is a collection of the problems I have solved from https://projecteuler.net/ I have also gone ahead and generalized the programs to accept user input.
+Most poroblem shave been solved using c++14

 # About Project Euler
 Leonhard Euler (1707-1783)